 After the Master left the body, the situation slowly began to change.
 Little by little cracks appeared within the unity of his community.
 For utilitarian purposes, the organization charged with carrying on the work of publishing his teachings, was forced into the absurd position of copyrighting the name “The Nameless One” in order to preserve the integrity of his talks.
 Otherwise, anyone would be able to publish whatever they wanted in the name of “The Nameless One.”

 And slowly over time, those within the organization began to believe in the actual existence of the name “The Nameless One” which they were trying to protect.
 They wanted to also trademark “The Nameless One” so that no one would be able to do anything in the name of “The Nameless One” without their permission, all the while failing to see the absurdity of the situation.

 Having been schooled in awakening by the Master, the disciples were not ones to dutifully abide by the proclamations of the organization.
 They now began to argue, question, and challenge the authority to control the use of the name of “The Nameless One.”
 Within no time there were court cases and great public debate all concerning using the name of “The Nameless One.”

 Soon, discussion and debate developed over even the meaning of “The Nameless One.”
 One camp proclaimed that it meant “the One without a name” and another camp declared that it meant that “there is no name for the One.”

-Over time these divisions became more and more pronounced.
+Over time, these divisions became more and more pronounced.
 There were even personal attacks on the character of each of the camps.
-And each camp sincerely believed that they were doing what the “The Nameless One” would have wanted them to do.
+And each camp sincerely believed that they were doing what “The Nameless One” would have wanted them to do.